Summoned-Archfiend/LinuxInDepth/chapters/18_kernel.md

 <details open>
 <summary>Process Management</summary>

 Processes are the things currently running on the OS.
-As each process requests access to some hardware, disk, memory, etc... the kernel is the thing which controls which processes are to be distributed to which process, and when.
+As each process requests access to some hardware, disk, memory, etc... the Kernel is the thing which controls which processes are to be distributed to which process, and when.
 The information between these processes is shared in order to allow proper synchronisation.

 </details>